The Gong Show: 2017 revival

 On October 3, 2016, ABC and Sony Pictures announced a 10-episode summer 2017 revival of The Gong Show executive produced by Will Arnett.

 The broadcast of the 2017 revival premiered on ABC on June 22, 2017, hosted by previously unknown "British comedian" Tommy Maitland.
-Maitland is, in fact, a character portrayed by Mike Myers, although neither ABC nor Myers confirmed this and ABC officially credited Maitland as host and executive producer.
-Maitland's catchphrase is "Who's a cheeky monkey?"
-He also periodically uses Barris' "back with more stuff" catchphrase to lead into commercials.
+Maitland was, in fact, a character portrayed by Mike Myers, although neither ABC nor Myers confirmed this and ABC officially credited Maitland as host and executive producer.
+Maitland's catchphrase was "Who's a cheeky monkey?"
+He also periodically used Barris's "back with more stuff" catchphrase to lead into commercials.